pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Domain events
 -------------

-The question is, what happened?
-You may wish to use a technique such as "event storming" to provide answers in your domain.
+You may wish to use a technique such as "event storming" to identify or decide what happens in your domain.
 In this example, for the sake of general familiarity, let's assume we have a domain in which things can be "created", "changed", and "discarded".
-With that understanding in mind, we can begin to name some domain event classes.
+With that in mind, we can begin to write some domain event classes.

-In the example below, there are three domain event classes: ``Created``, ``ValueChanged``, and ``Discarded``.
+In the example below, there are three domain event classes: ``Created``, ``AttributeChanged``, and ``Discarded``.
 The common attributes of the domain event classes - the entity ID, entity version, and the timestamp of the event - have been pulled up to a layer supertype ``DomainEvent``.